Inklingo

 nounA1general

-Use 'camino' for a physical path, road, or route that you follow to get from one place to another.
+Use this for a physical path, road, or route that you follow, or the direction something is generally heading.

 A single, slightly winding dirt path leading through a vibrant green meadow under a clear blue sky.